jacques/docs.npmjs.com/content/getting-started/installing-npm-packages-locally.md

 <!--
-title: 04 - How to install local npm packages that run locally
+title: 04 - How to install local npm packages
 featured: true
 -->